 Our Learning Resource Centre (LRC) opened in July 2011.
 The conversion of the former gymnasium has provided the school with a fantastic modern facility fitted out with all new furniture and shelving to create a welcoming environment for our pupils/students and staff.
 There are a range of resources and services available, all aimed at encouraging reading for pleasure and supporting independent learning.
-The LRC operates an open access policy throughout the day and is managed by a qualified librarian Mrs. D. Edwards, who is available to provide any assistance required.
+The LRC operates an open access policy throughout the day and is managed by Mrs A. Stewart, who are available to provide any assistance required.

 Over 9,000 items (mainly books) divided into:

 - Fiction – a variety of genres, popular authors /series, classic novels

 - Non-fiction – a range of subjects supporting the curriculum and general interests, also an extensive reference section